6 Best Strains to Help Combat Fatigue

 Which terpenes help with energy?

 Terpinolene, limonene, and pinene are three terpenes that might boost your energy levels.
-Beta-caryophyllene is another terpene/atypical cannabinoid that can have uplifting effects and help enliven the senses.
+Beta-caryophyllene is another terpene/atypical cannabinoid that can uplift and help enliven the senses.